 Both male and female cardinals have a tufted plume at the top of their heads to indicate the bird’s mood.
 These birds exhibit aggression by raising their voices and their plumes.
 When the males are in defensive mode, the plumes on their heads stand up—you could say, they get their feathers in a bunch.

-Bad puns aside, these beautiful birds can be incredibly violent toward other birds that enter their territory during the nesting period in the spring and early summer, even to the point of fighting their own reflections.
-Males will fight any other male cardinal who enters their territory at any time during the year.
+Bad puns aside, these beautiful birds can be incredibly violent toward other birds that enter their territory during the nesting period in the spring and early summer, even to the point of fighting their own reflections!
 That beautiful song that the male sings is a warning that this piece of land is his.
-He sings this song from the highest point in his home tree so that he can see potential intruders.
+He sings this song from the highest point in his home tree so that he can see potential intruders, and he will fight any other male cardinal who enters their territory at any time during the year.

 Cardinals are one of the few songbird species in which the female also sings.
-For many species, such as the blue jay, songs are a form of territorialism, and are limited to males.
+For many species, such as blue jays, songs are a form of territorialism, and are limited to males.
 Female cardinals, however, often sing from the nest to tell the male when to bring food home.

 Where to Find North Louisiana Cardinals

-Odds are you've seen cardinals in your yard.
+Odds are you've seen North Louisiana cardinals in your yard.
 If not, you’ve probably seen them throughout your town; they tend to live near people.